Expert witnesses and your medical malpractice case

 • Establish negligence.
 The expert must then determine whether your doctor or medical care provider breached the standard of care.
 If so, then your medical care provider was “negligent.”

 • Establish the cause of plaintiff’s harm.
-If your medical care provider was negligent, the expert then must conclude that this negligence caused harm to you, and gave rise to your claim.[5]
+If your medical care provider was negligent, the expert then must conclude that this medical negligence caused harm to you, and gave rise to your claim.
 In addition, the expert must hold his or her opinions to a reasonable degree of medical probability.

 • File a Certificate of Merit.
 Once your attorney has obtained an expert opinion supporting the claim, your attorney must obtain a statement from the expert certifying that, in the expert’s opinion, the doctor in question was negligent and that the negligence caused the injuries complained of.
 This “certificate of merit” must be kept privileged absent order from a court for good cause, but is intended to ensure that the claim is brought in good faith.
 While the statement is not required before the lawsuit is filed, it is required before the patient’s lawyer requests the court to serve the doctor with the suit.
 If this requirement is not met, the suit may be dismissed with prejudice, which prevents the claim from being brought a second time.

 Once these requirements have been met, you will have a prima facie claim before the court.
-If your case goes to trial, expert witnesses may also testify to support your claim of negligence.
-An experienced attorney can help you with these complicated legal requirements involving expert witnesses, and can help you recover full and fair compensation.
-For a free consultation, call the attorneys of Allen & Allen at 1-866-388-1307.
+If your case goes to trial, expert witnesses may also testify to support your negligence claim.
+The expert testimony is a key element of a medical malpractice lawsuit.

 About The Author: Malcolm “Mic” McConnell is the lead Medical Malpractice attorney at the Allen Law Firm and has nearly 30 years of experience handling cases in a variety of medical specialties.
 Mic was named the Best Lawyers’ Medical Malpractice Law – Plantiffs “Lawyer of the Year” in 2013 and 2016.